Anmol-Ghadia/YetAnotherECommerceSite/README.md

         1) Registration Page (RegisterPage) [/auth/register]

 > **Bold** pages can only be visited with valid JWT, otherwise redirected

+## Backend Structure

+1. Initial checks for environment variables are done in `helpers.ts` at top level
+1. All routers are contined in routers where the api is divided in sub parts as specified by sub routers
+1. Handlers perform checks on received data before passing it to the database
+1. All database interactions are contained in `database.ts`

+Routes requiring authentication have to go through auth middleware

 ## Development guide
 1) install npm modules